TeamDevDev/project-development-week-one-through-six-starter/writing/review.md

 ### Feature Description

-TODO: Using your own words, please provide a one to three sentence description of a feature that you have added to the tool during any phase of the project.
+TODO: Using your own words, please provide a one-to-three sentence description of a feature that you have added to the tool during any phase of the project.

-TODO: Your response to this prompt should explain a feature that you have not previously described in any prior project reflections.

 TODO: Bearing in mind the previous restriction, your response to this prompt should, if possible, explain the most "complex" feature that you implemented.